Quantum Algorithms for Structured Prediction: Smooth Optimization

 This is exactly the type of quantity studied in \cite{van2017quantum}.
 They show that for $N \times N$ diagonal matrices $H$ and $A$, such that $\|A\|\leq 1$ (in the operator norm) and given an inverse temperature $\beta$, the quantity $\tr(A\rho)$ can be approximated up to an additive error of at most $\theta$ with high probability.
 We need to slightly modify the result of \cite{van2017quantum} for our application and for reference we first state their result. \begin{prop}[Corollary~12 in \cite{van2017quantum}] Let $A, H \in \mathbb R^{n\times n}$ be diagonal matrices with $\|A \| \leq 1$.
-An additive $\theta$-approximation of $\tr(A \rho)$ can be computed using $O(\sqrt n / \theta)$ queries to $A$ and $H$, and $\tilde O(\sqrt n / \theta)$ other gates. \end{prop}
+An additive $\theta$-approximation of $\tr(A \rho)$ can be computed using $O(\sqrt n / \theta)$ queries to $A$ and $H$, and $\widetilde O(\sqrt n / \theta)$ other gates\footnote{In the rest of this paper, such a characterization of the number of quantum gates will be referred to as being ``{almost of the same order}''.}. \end{prop}

-In the case of diagonal matrices, the boundedness assumption on the norm of $A$ is with respect to the infinity norm, that is, $\|A\|_\infty \leq 1$.
-We also need control over the success probability of the approximation obtained in the above statement.